How to add credit card processing to your website

 How credit card processing works

 When a customer purchases an item online or in a store, there’s more to a transaction than simply entering credit card details or inserting a chip into a card reader.
-Understanding each step of the credit card transaction process is especially important for small business owners because payment processing costs can add up (PDF).
+Understanding each step of the credit card transaction process is especially important for small business owners because payment processing costs can add up.

 Without further ado, here are the necessary steps to process a credit card transaction online, as outlined by the Financial Consumer Agency of Canada: